4. Monitoring LAMMPS output¶

 By default, when starting a run, a Charts window opens that displays a plot of thermodynamic output of the LAMMPS calculation as shown below.

 The “Data:” drop down menu on the top right allows selection of different properties that are computed and written as thermodynamic output to the output window.
 Only one property can be shown at a time.
 The plots are updated regularly with new data as the run progresses, so they can be used to visually monitor the evolution of available properties.
 The update interval can be set in the Preferences dialog.
 By default, the raw data for the selected property is plotted as a blue graph.
-From the “Plot:” drop menu on the second row and on the left, you can select whether to plot only raw data graph, only a smoothed data graph, or both graphs on top of each other.
+From the “Plot:” drop menu on the second row (immediately to the right of the Chart Style… and Postprocess… quick-access buttons), you can select whether to plot only raw data graph, only a smoothed data graph, or both graphs on top of each other.
 The smoothing process uses a Savitzky-Golay convolution filter.
 The convolution window width (left) and order (right) parameters can be set in the boxes next to the drop down menu.
 Default settings are 10 and 4 which means that the smoothing window includes 10 points each to the left and the right of the current data point for a total of 21 points and a fourth order polynomial is fitted to the data in the window.

 The window title shows the current run number that this chart window corresponds to.
 Same as for the Output window, the chart window is replaced on each new run, but the behavior can be changed in the Preferences dialog.